 Brushing curly hair is possible with the right tools and technique.
 Using a wide-tooth comb on wet, conditioned hair helps detangle without causing breakage.

-6. Myth: Curly Hair is Unprofessional
+6. Myth: Curly Hair is Always Frizzy

 7. Myth: Curly Hair is High Maintenance